faisal244/Portfolio/README.md

 * Created an event listener that listens for clicks to the hamburger button, which shows or hides the 3 top navigation links

-## Note:

-My CV is in the process of being updated, and has not been included yet - so the Download CV button currently doesn't link to any file

 ## Future Features and functionality

-In future i would like to revisit this portfolio and explore the following:
+In future i would like to revisit this portfolio and explore development of the following:

 * A CSS grid layout for my projects